odileandres/Adata_scientists_project2/index.md

    <p align="justify">
     Ever since 2007, <i>#MeToo</i> has been trending on social media, especially after the Weinstein gate in 2017.
 Since then, the debate around inequalities between men and women has been a burning subject.
 Organized sexual exploitation of young women, like the gate of Jeffrey Epstein, inequalities, trivialized sexism, sexual harassment, consent, all have been on the headline of the journals and have triggered massive demonstrations all over the world.
    And the media are not innocent in this social discrimination.
    Indeed, according to research pursued by the  <a href="https://beijing20.unwomen.org/en/in-focus/media">UNWomen</a> over more than 100 countries, sexism in the media nowadays is striking.
-In terms of managing positions, men still represent 73% of the top media management position, according to another study gathering 522 news media organizations.
+In terms of managing positions, men still represent 73% of the top media management positions, according to another study gathering 522 news media organizations.
 Moreover, about 46% of news stories spread gender stereotypes and only 6% promote gender equality.
    </p>
  <br>
    <h2>Our goal: </h2>
    <p align="justify">
-   In our analysis, we want to see whether the feminist movements from the last years had any significal impact on the representation of women in the media.
+   In our analysis, we want to see whether the feminist movements from the last years had any significant impact on the representation of women in the media.
    </p>
    <p align="justify">
    <b> <i> In other words, are women more represented nowadays than before 2015, are they represented in all the fields at the same level of men and is there still a discrimination based on age against women?</i> </b>